karthik558/Mirzzie.github.io/README.md

 ## my_portfolio.

-Thanks to with Github Pages for hosting service.
+Thanks to Github Pages for hosting service.